PHYS 351 Senior Physics Project

-Students are responsible for approaching faculty members to discuss the possibility of working together.
-Although students are free to propose their own ideas for a project and to then find a faculty member willing and able to serve as an advisor, it is more common for students to work on projects conceived by faculty.
-It is recommended that a project be identified prior to the beginning of the first semester of the project.
-Continuing work started prior to the senior project is allowed and encouraged, but the work reported on in the senior project must be largely done during the senior project.
-It is important that the project be identified prior to the end of the second week of the first semester of the project.
+Students are responsible for approaching potential mentors to discuss the possibility of mentoring a physics capstone project.
+The responsibilities of the mentor are described at https://casgroups.case.edu/physics-senior-projects/contract/.
+Although students are free to propose their own ideas for a project and to then find someone willing and able to serve as a mentor, it is more common for students to work on projects conceived by CWRU faculty.
+It is recommended that a project be identified prior to the start of the first semester of the project; students are expected to have a project and research mentor in place by the end of DROP/ADD, the second Friday of the semester.

 PHYS 351.
-Senior Physics Project (6)
+Senior Physics Project (4)